andrejantas/jekyll-site/source/_posts/2017-03-12-recursion-with-nokogiri-are-friends.md

 ---

-So as a quick one I found out some time ago that I need to migrate 'wiki' like information from one system to postres DB...
-That basically meant for me that I need to crawl those pages cut out paragraphs I want and move only those.
+So as a quick one I found out some time ago that I need to migrate `wiki` like information from one system to postgres DB...
+That basically meant for me that I need to crawl those pages, cut out paragraphs I want and move only those.

 And there you can see what I found out...
 Now I don't say is the right solution, but for sure quick and kinda neat for what it does :)

-So first of all just a small notice, this was just one time rake task that I removed afterward since it served no purpose anymore, but was quick to write way to move all that data from wiki without actually hiring two people for weekend to copy paste it...
-We are developers, there is nothign script cannot do for us right?
+So first of all just a small notice, this was just one time rake task that I removed afterward since it served no purpose no more, but was quick to write way to move all that data from wiki without actually hiring two people for weekend to copy paste it...
+We are developers, there is nothing script cannot do for us right?

 So here I exactly as I described needed to cut out only paragraphs that are